>>> Annual Project Summary ARCHIVES 2001-2009 <<<

 Projects in the past year included:

 * Sustainability / permaculture.
 With permaculture designer Joel Glanzberg, we once again offered our courses linking tracking, permaculture and sustainability.
-In August, Joel and John Stokes presented “The Art of Seeing/ The Way of the Tracker” — a course blending the pattern literacy of permaculture with the art of tracking.
+In August, Joel and John Stokes presented “The Art of Seeing/ The Way of the Tracker” — a course blending the pattern literacy of permaculture and the art of tracking.
 Joel also brings his expertise to the participants of Tracking in the Southwest each September.

 * Publications.
-We continued to spread the attitude of gratitude to all living things through our publication Thanksgiving Address: Greetings to the Natural World.
+We continued to spread the attitude of gratitude to all living things through our publication Thanksgiving Address : Greetings to the Natural World.
 Adapted from a traditional Iroquois address to the natural world and originally printed in a Mohawk/English dual translation, these words of gratitude are now available in nine language editions: English, German, Swedish, Spanish, Japanese, Portuguese, Bisayan, French and Hawaiian.
 With our latest reprint, we have 68,500 copies of the book in print worldwide.

 * Teaching resources/ products.
 We continued to generate our array of resource products which now includes: the Thanksgiving Address booklets; Thanksgiving Address notecards; two posters — Animal Tracks of the Southwest and Animal Tracks of Brasil — and our workout DVD, Secrets of Natural Movement.